 The Three Categories of Trusts Covered

-Not every legal arrangement called a "trust" falls under the Arizona Trust Code.
-This statute draws the boundary.
-It identifies three types of trusts that the code governs.
+Not every arrangement called a "trust" falls under the Trust Code.
+This statute draws the boundary by naming three types the code governs.

 This chapter applies to express trusts, charitable or noncharitable trusts and trusts created pursuant to a statute, judgment or decree that requires the trust to be administered in the manner of an express trust.